DouweHorsthuis/Active-and-passive-inhibition-experiment-Cued-BOSS/README.md

 Create 3 folders

-Folder 1 - "Presenation Files"  - this folder should contain all the presenation files and Sequences found in the "src" folder
+Folder 1 - "Presentation Files"  - this folder should contain all the presentation files and Sequences found in the "src" folder

 Folder 2 - "Stimuli"            - this folder should contain all the images need for the experiment

-Folder 3 - "Logfiles"           - this folder will be filled with all the presenation Logfiles containing the behavioral data
+Folder 3 - "Logfiles"           - this folder will be filled with all the presentation Logfiles containing the behavioral data

 ## Info about the experiment